btlcmr0702/chronicle/readme.txt

-Timed update algorithm for switch in SDN
+Timed update algorithm for switch in SDN network.